UW-GDA/gda_course_2020/README.md

 ## Contributions
 If you find errors or have suggestions for improvements, please consider creating a Github Issue or submitting a Pull Request.
 I view the development of this material as an open, collaborative effort.
 I expect to teach this course in the coming years, and will continue refining/updating.
 I sincerely appreciate any help that I can get on this and I will acknowledge your contributions (see below)!

+## Disclaimer
+The primary objective of this course is to teach geospatial analysis concepts and to provide interesting problems to engage students as they learn how to use modern, open-source tools.
+Several examples make simplifying assumptions and/or use older datasets for analysis.
+There are more rigorous ways to approach all of these problems, and I encourage you to consult the peer-reviewed literature for more information or any official purposes.
+Also, the tools and methods outlined here will work for many problems, but may not always be suitable for very large datasets that require more efficient, distributed computing.
+I hope to integrate more of this in the future, but for now the focus remains on relatively small problems, as it's easy to get lost in the details of scaling.

 ## Acknowledgements
-Many individuals have contributed to the content development and infrastructure required for this course:
+Many individuals have contributed to the content and infrastructure development required for this course:
 * First and foremost, the brave GDA students who enrolled in this course duing winter 2019 and winter 2020 provided critical feedback, suggestions and often elegant solutions to challenging problems
 * Chris Land (UW-IT) and Scott Henderson (UW eScience/ESS) provided Jupyterhub configuration and support during 2020
 * Amanda Tan (UW eScience) provided Jupyterhub configuration and support during 2019